Population: 130,000. Country-Area code: +43-(0)512.

 Day 3: Self-guided Adventure and Nature Tour on the Zirbenweg (pages 18-20 — click video below to behold the alpine beauty of the Zirbenweg)

-Note: You can find heaps more information on visiting Innsbruck, as well as the full complement of our educational and intoxicating self-guided tours, in Harriman’s soon-to-be-released Vienna & Innsbruck guidebook that will be available for purchase here by spring 2017
+Note: You can find heaps more information on visiting Innsbruck, as well as the full complement of our educational and intoxicating self-guided tours, in Harriman’s Vienna & Innsbruck guidebook that will be available for purchase in 2018.

 (This page was last updated June 2016)